Need to know

 Yes, induction cooktops are more expensive, but don't let that deter you if you can afford to invest in one

-We test and review about 30 induction cooktops in our labs from brands including AEG, Asko, Bosch, Electrolux, Fisher & Paykel, Miele, Westinghouse and more.
-So if you're considering investing check our expert reviews before you buy.
+Our experts regularly test the latest available induction cooktops and our current review includes 27 models from brands including AEG, Asko, Bosch, Electrolux, Fisher & Paykel, Miele, Westinghouse and more.
+So if you're considering investing, check out our expert reviews before you buy.

 You'll need a licensed professional to install your cooktop.